doingandlearning/react-native-training-feb-2024/readme.md

 - Miro link: https://miro.com/app/board/uXjVNtovXAM=/?share_link_id=713859135128
 - Feedback link: https://forms.microsoft.com/e/yj2gETunXa

+# Post-course Updates

+The only thing I can remember promising was a DataFetcherComponent - if I've forgotten something else let me know.
+Contact me from the website above.

+- [Data Fetcher Component](./04-testing/components/DataFetcherComponent/index.js) - I've added a component with hook and test here.

 # Pre-course

 There are two bits of setup it would be great to have run through before we kick the course off.